Ireland-Scotland day 6 & 7 - Tramore & Waterford

 Later at the main pub we celebrated Arthur Guinness' birthday, with live Irish music, a trio of guitar, accordion and mandolin.
 The B&B was a 15 minute uphill walk from center city.

 The B&B was comfortable and we were here two nights.
 The host was pleasant & talkative and it was nice being the only guests.
+Once again I had a big crank-out window to bring in fresh air & the sound of waves breaking in the distance.

 note - you can enlarge any part of a picture by left-clicking in and then out again.